Sakai Accessibility Working Group

 - CKEditor Accessibility Checker

 To see what else the Accessibility WG is working on, please see the working group's teleconference meeting minutes.

 Sakai and Accessibility ANI Office hours presentation on Sakai Accessibility with Matt Clare of Brock University, A11Y chair, and Jeff Pash and Kyle Blythe on the new Sakai Gradebook.

-- How to Contribute to the Accessibility Working Group
+- How to Request Assistance or Participate in the Accessibility Working Group

 - Solve an issue.
 Here's a list of all of the accessibility issues we are currently tracking in the Sakai JIRA